sky-shift/skyshift/docs/source/cli/exec.rst

 Executing Commands Within Resources
 ===================================

-SkyFlow’s CLI, `skyctl`, introduces the `exec` command, designed to execute specified commands within the containers of a resource.
+SkyShift’s CLI, `skyctl`, introduces the `exec` command, designed to execute specified commands within the containers of a resource.
 This command mirrors the functionality of Kubernetes' `kubectl exec`, offering the flexibility to run commands directly inside containers for debugging, monitoring, or operational purposes.